 Stability of Institutions

-Despite the successful transition of power from dos Santos to Lourenço, democratic institutions in Angola still primarily serve as a facade of democracy that are subject to political interference and control by the ruling party.
+Despite the successful transition of power from dos Santos to Lourenço, democratic institutions in Angola still primarily serve as a facade of democracy and are subject to political interference and control by the ruling party.

 Performance of democratic institutions